KhalilGorsan/Navigation-Udacity-Deep-RL-project/README.md

 # Install pre-commit hooks
 pre-commit install
 ```
+Don't forget to add The Banana.app unity environment in the root of the project.

 Environment
 --------------------------------------------------------------------------------
 In this project, we will train an agent to navigate (and collect bananas!) in a large,